The Bankrate promise

 -

-The process of filing a homeowner insurance claim is the same whether you have an HO-3 or HO-5 policy, and can be broken down into these three steps:
+The process of filing a homeowners insurance claim is the same whether you have an HO-3 or HO-5 policy and can be broken down into these three steps:

 - Contact the insurance provider to submit the claim.

-Usually, the only difference between an HO-3 and HO-5 claim is how your personal property is covered.
-The insurance provider will deny the claim if the proximate cause of loss is not a named peril on the policy.
-For a covered HO-3 claim, policyholders would receive a claim payout up to the policy limit for their personal belongings minus depreciation (if they did not purchase a personal property replacement cost endorsement).
+Usually, the only difference between an HO-3 vs. HO-5 claim is how your personal property is covered.
+The insurance provider could deny the claim if the proximate cause of loss is not a named peril on an HO-3 policy or is an excluded peril on an HO-5 policy.
+And for a covered HO-3 claim, policyholders would receive a claim payout up to the policy limit for their personal belongings minus depreciation (unless they purchased a personal property replacement cost endorsement), whereas HO-5 policies typically pay out on a replacement cost basis that doesn’t consider depreciation.

 -

 One policy is not better than the other.
-The policy you ultimately decide on should be one that provides adequate coverage at a premium you can afford.
-Since an HO-5 policy offers open perils coverage, the insurance company takes on the burden of proof to prove why something isn’t covered.
+The policy you ultimately decide on should be one that provides adequate coverage for an affordable premium.
+Since an HO-5 policy offers open perils coverage, the insurance company takes on the burden of proof with regard to why something wouldn’t be covered.
 For an HO-3 policy, homeowners carry this burden and need to prove why a loss is covered.

 -